Home Compare F vs RACE.MI

 Profitability

-Ferrari N.V. ranks near the top of the group on profitability; Ford Motor Company sits in the weaker half.
+The same broad pattern appears on profitability: Ferrari N.V. ranks near the top of the group, while Ford Motor Company stays in the weaker half.

 F